NereidaRondon/NereidaRondon/README.md

 ------------------------------

-## 🌼 Skill Development: How am I growing as a software developer and expanding my skills?
+### 🌼 Skill Development: How am I growing as a software developer and expanding my skills?
 - I'm currently working on a website for a local small business 🔨
-- Learning Java ☕
+- I'm currently learning Java ☕
 <!--   * Springboot
   * SQL -->

 ------------------------------

-## 🔮 What's next?
+### 🔮 What's next?
 Things I plan on learning/doing:
 - Harvard's CS50 on edEx 🧠
 - SQL 📃
 - Springboot 📦